richb-hanover/OpenWrtScripts/README.md

 If you report a problem, it is always helpful to include the output of this script.

 `getstats.sh` executes a built-in set of commands and writes the collected output to `/tmp/openwrtstats.txt`.
 The script also executes commands passed as arguments on the command line.
+It also displays a list of user-installed opkg packages - that is those not installed by default.
 In the example below, the output would contain results from the standard set of commands plus the two additional arguments:

-**Example:** `sh getstats.sh "ls /usr/lib" "ls -al /etc/config"`
+**Usage:** `sh getstats.sh "ls /usr/lib" "ls -al /etc/config"`

 **To install and run this script:** The script is self-contained, and can be placed in any directory.
-Read the top of the [getstats.sh](./getstats.sh) file for a simple procedure.
+Read the top of the [getstats.sh](./getstats.sh) file for a simple procedure for using the script.

 **Sample output file:** See a sample output file - [openwrtstats.txt](./sample_output/openwrtstats.txt)